 “It’s my life that’s in danger, Mr. Ulric, and I’m the one that’ll defend it.”

-Steve handed Julia a water gun.
-She looked at him like he was out of his mind.
+Julia looked up at him like he was out of his mind.

 “It’s loaded with holy water,” said the clergyman.

-The silent hours passed as I sat on the porch next to Julia, drinking coffee and breathing in the cool air.
-The door creaked open behind us and Cassandra appeared, holding a large bowl.
+The hours passed in silence as Julia and I sat on the porch, drinking coffee and breathing in the cool air.
+Cassandra came out through the screen door, holding a large bowl.

 “I made popcorn,” she said, handing the bowl to Julia.
 “Reckoned you might get hungry.”

 “Thanks, Cass,” I said.
-She said nothing to me and went back into the house.
+She said nothing in reply to me, returning to the house.

 “What all happened between you two?”